sav-che/TL-2/Authors/Decrock, Éllie {std. Decrock}.md

-> [!cite] BHL link: this entry starts at [page 142](https://www.biodiversitylibrary.org/item/103833#page/154/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 142](https://www.biodiversitylibrary.org/page/33259188) of TL-2 Suppl.
 V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Decrock, Éllie (fl.
-1896-1938), French botanist, from 1914 professor of agricultural botany at the faculty of science in Marseille, from 1936 director of the botanical garden in that town. (*Decrock*).
+1896-1938), French botanist, from 1914 professor of agricultural botany at the faculty of science in Marseille, from 1936 director of the botanical garden in that town.
+**Abbreviated name**: *Decrock*

 #### Herbarium and types